Senior Resources › Senior Housing

 📋

-HUD approved new Section 202 funding in 2025, with new affordable senior units coming online in 2026.
-Waitlists remain long but have shortened in some areas.
-Contact your local PHA for current availability.
+HUD approved new Section 202 funding in 2025, with thousands of affordable senior units opening in 2026.
+Waitlists in some metro areas have shortened significantly.
+Income limits and rent formulas were also updated — some previously ineligible seniors now qualify.
+Contact your local Public Housing Authority to check current openings.

 Senior Housing Options — What's Available in 2026